All Posts

 That's the efficiency win of consistent hashing.

-🧠 Virtual Nodes: Fixing Uneven Distribution
+🧠 Deep Dive: Virtual Nodes: Fixing Uneven Distribution

 Raw consistent hashing has a problem: if servers hash to clustered positions on the ring, one server gets most keys and others get few.